Destinations Italy Sardinia

 Drag to see more

 The other Costa Smeralda — inland, quieter, half the price of Cala di Volpe, with arguably better food.
-Twenty-eight suites scattered through Mediterranean garden and granite boulders, an infinity pool with a fifty-kilometre view, and Il Fuoco Sacro, the open-air restaurant under the cork oaks that's open to non-guests too.
-Shuttle to the Costa Smeralda beaches included.
+Twenty-seven rooms and suites scattered through Mediterranean garden and granite boulders (ten with private heated pools), an infinity pool with a long valley view, and Il Fuoco Sacro — the open-air restaurant under the cork oaks, awarded one Michelin star in the 2026 Italia Guide.
+Owner-patron and Executive Chef Luigi Bergeretto runs the kitchen alongside chef Alessandro Menditto, with menus designed in collaboration with Enrico Bartolini.
 San Pantaleo village (the Thursday market, the granite-village squares) is a three-minute drive.
 Better than the beach hotels if you want to feel like you're in Sardinia and not in Monaco-on-Sea.

 What it's known for